monalizadsg/100days-of-code-log/README.md

 **Thoughts:** Learning a lot from my mentor.
 What we're worrking on is a bit complicated but challenging at the same time.

 ---

+### Day 44-45: September 10-11, Thursday-Friday

+**Today's Objectives**:

+- Do some tasks from my mentor
+- Do tasks for my budget app

+**New thing(s) learned:** Learning more about css, manipulating elements using transform property.
+Overriding elements when using material-ui components is a bit challenging.

+**Thoughts:** I noticed that doing css really takes time at the start.
+I will take it as an opportunity to get comfortable with flexbox and other css properties.

+---